top of page

 Why do researchers need INSIGHT?

 INSIGHT applies the highest standards of security and transparency at every stage, from the anonymisation and storage of patient data through to scrutinising applications and publishing research outcomes.
-You can find out more about how INSIGHT works in About us.
+Find out more about how INSIGHT works in About us.

 AMD is the leading cause of blindness in the UK.
 Can we save sight through quicker diagnosis and treatment?

-Researchers should be able to use the millions of images available through INSIGHT to improve the diagnosis and treatment of common retinal disorders like AMD.
-One example is a project led by INSIGHT researcher Dr Pearse Keane.
-It uses large datasets from Moorfields Eye Hospital, and has already proved that we can use computers to detect the early signs of AMD and help save people's sight.
+INSIGHT has the capability to offer secure access to millions of images for trusted research that leads to improved diagnosis and treatment of retinal diseases like AMD.
+One example is a project led by INSIGHT Director Dr Pearse Keane.
+It uses large datasets from Moorfields Eye Hospital, and has proved that we can use AI systems to detect early signs of AMD and help save people's sight.

-Working with artificial intelligence company DeepMind, Moorfields has developed a new tool that can detect as many as 50 retinal diseases from a simple OCT (optical coherence tomography) scan in seconds.
+The power of INSIGHT data to make a difference through impactful research is exemplified by a Moorfields research collaboration with Google-DeepMind, which led to development of a new tool that detects as many as 50 retinal diseases from a simple OCT (optical coherence tomography) scan in seconds.
 Once clinical approval has been granted, this tool will ensure that patients with most serious cases of AMD are seen urgently by a consultant, lessening the risk of sight loss.

 Find out more about this project on the NIHR Moorfields Biomedical Research Centre website